Ancient Roman Bronze Ring | Early Christian Christogram (Chi-Rho) Engraving | 1st–4th Century CE

 - Early Christian symbol representing Jesus Christ

-- Functional as both jewelry and personal symbol of devotion
+- Functional as both jewelry and personal emblem of faith

 Cultural Significance